Associate Professor, Department of Biochemistry

 Produced by the secondary metabolism rather than encoded in the genome, glycans are assembled in a step-wise fashion by multiple enzymes and thus by multiple genes.
 Therefore, genetic and biochemical tools alone cannot be used to define all aspects of the glycome.
 Rather, many complementary approaches must be applied in parallel in order to assemble a picture of the glycome both from the “bottom up” and from the “top down”.

-The major goal of my lab is to develop chemical biology platforms to image and characterize the glycome in cancer cells and living organisms.
+The major goal of our lab is to develop chemical biology platforms to image and characterize the glycome in cancer cells and living organisms.
 We are also interested in chemical tools that can be used to selectively enrich glycoproteins for their molecular identification.
 These new tools will facilitate the discovery of new biomarkers for diseases, and assist in the development of clinical diagnostics and therapeutics.

 Detection and Isolation of Dendritic Cells Using Lewis X-functionalized Magnetic Nanoparticles.
 Rouhanifard, S. H.; Xie, R.; Zhang, G.; Sun, X.; Chen, X.; Wu, P. Biomacromolecules.
 Accepted.